tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 a.push(Tuple(0)); // segfault!
 ```

 By exposing a reference to the struct field, it's now possible to exchange the contents of two containers without updating the capacity to match.
-In the example above, `a` thinks it has capacity to push an element, but contains a slice with no allocated capacity, causing the segfault. `Vec` can get around this because it's deref target, `[T]`, is `?Sized`, meaning that it doesn't have a fixed size and so can't be passed to `mem::swap`.
+In this example, `a` thinks it has capacity to push an element, but contains a slice with no allocated capacity, causing the segfault. `Vec` doesn't have this issue because it derefs to the unsized type `[T]`, which can't be passed to `mem::swap`.

-Also unlike `Soa`, `Vec` creates slices on-demand using `std::slice::from_raw_parts`, storing the allocation pointer and length as separate fields instead of directly holding a slice (which it couldn't do because of `?Sized`).
-If `Soa` could do this, then users would only be able to `mem::swap` those on-demand slices, not the actual container internals.
-However, `&[T]` is special.
+Also unlike `Soa`, `Vec` creates slices on-demand using `std::slice::from_raw_parts`, storing the allocation pointer and length as separate fields instead of directly holding a slice.
+However, native slices are special.
 You can create one with `from_raw_parts` and then return it from a function.
-Usually you can't return a reference unless it's tied to something that outlives the function, which for us means it has to reference a struct field.
-We can't create `Slice` in a function and then return a reference to it, because the reference would be to a stack frame that's about to end.
-If `[T]` were a struct with a length and pointer, it would have the same problem, but it isn't.
-It has the special priviledge of stashing its length field in the metadata field of a fat pointer, so `&[T]` stands on its own, whereas `&Slice` points to a location with the complete slice information.
+Usually you can't return a reference unless it's tied to something that outlives the function, which for `Soa` means referencing a struct field. `[T]` gets around this because it isn't a concrete the way a struct is.
+It only has a length when it's behind a reference, and it gets to store that length in the fat pointer metadata.
+Whereas `&Slice` points to the slice information, `&[T]` *is* the slice information.

 The only option left is to still hold `Slice` inside of `Soa` so we can return references to it, but make `Slice` be `?Sized`.
 Here's what that looks like: